 The obligation to remove foreign nuclear weapons

-Within 90 days after becoming a state party to the TPNW, Belgium, Germany, Italy, Netherlands, and Türkiye would be obliged to ensure the removal of the US nuclear weapons that they currently host on their territory.
-The United States is the only state known to station nuclear weapons in other countries today, while Russia and the United Kingdom also did so in the past.
+Within 90 days after becoming a state party to the Treaty on the Prohibition of Nuclear Weapons (TPNW), Belarus, Belgium, Germany, Italy, the Netherlands, Türkiye, and the United Kingdom would each be obliged to ensure the removal of any foreign nuclear weapons that they then host on their territory.
+The political opposition in Belarus continued in 2024 to take a strong stance against deployment of Russian nuclear weapons in their country.
+Previous progress towards the removal of the remaining US nuclear weapons deployed in Europe has currently stalled.

 - Under Article 4(4), any state party with foreign nuclear weapons in its territory or in any other place under its jurisdiction or control is obligated to ensure their prompt removal as soon as possible but not later than a deadline to be determined by the First Meeting of States Parties.

-- The First Meeting of States Parties in 2022 adopted a deadline of a maximum of 90 days for such removal.
+- The First Meeting of States Parties in 2022 agreed upon a deadline of a maximum of 90 days for such removal, which is a binding rule upon all states parties.

-- Upon removal, the territorial state party is required to submit a declaration of full compliance to the UN Secretary-General.
+- Upon removal, the territorial state party is required to submit a declaration of full compliance to the Secretary-General of the United Nations.